Visit us on Facebook

 Robert Thorson, UConn professor and stone wall expert, educated and entertained the rapt 85+ GOSA members and friends in the audience.
 Lili Kane, with her back to the camera, advanced the slides.

 The Sheep Farm waterfall on Saturday, June 8, after the storm.
 See Jim Anderson’s video.
-Photo above by Jim Anderson.
+Photo below by Jim Anderson.

 Go to the Groton Town Website for a complete schedule of town meetings.
 The only town meetings listed on this GOSA page will be those of expected special environmental interest.
 Once you are in the town schedule, click on the calendar displayed and move forward and backward with plus and minus signs.
 For a video of Town Council meetings, click on GMTV on Groton home page and then on Streaming Video.